 Make the most of it

 Of course, Twitter can be a very good thing for your business, a tool to engage your customers and further your brand.
 It’s also important that you’re a valuable part of the Twitter community – don’t just encourage people to follow you, but follow others too.
-We’ve compiled a list of Twitter accounts that your business may find useful to follow here.
+We’ve compiled a leaderboard of top Twitter accounts and online influencers that your business may find useful to follow here.